espressif/esp-who/README.md

 ### Hardware

 We recommend novice developers to use the development boards designed by Espressif.
-The examples provided by ESP-WHO are developed based on the following Espressif development board, and the corresponding relationships between the development boards and the series of chips (SoC) are shown in the table below.
+The examples provided by ESP-WHO are developed based on the following Espressif development board, and the corresponding relationships between the development boards and SoC are shown in the table below.

 |    SoC    | [ESP32](https://www.espressif.com/en/products/socs/esp32) | [ESP32-S2](https://www.espressif.com/en/products/socs/esp32-s2) | [ESP32-S3](https://www.espressif.com/en/products/socs/esp32-s3) |
 | :------- | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |